Skip to content

 }

-A dedicated JsonConverter is generated for each string enum to handle serialization and deserialization correctly.
+A dedicated JsonConverter is generated for each string enum so that serialization and deserialization follow the schema definition.

 Integer enums

-When the OpenAPI schema specifies type: integer with enum, a standard C# enum is generated instead:
+When the OpenAPI schema specifies type: integer together with enum, a standard C# enum is generated instead:

 yaml